Hand Pain and Problems

 Treatment may include:

-Splinting of the hand (to help prevent wrist movement and decrease the compression
+Splinting the hand.
+This is done to help prevent wrist movement and decrease the compression

 Soft, fluid-filled cysts can develop on the front or back of the hand for no apparent

-The following are the most common symptoms for ganglion cysts include:
+The most common symptoms for ganglion cysts include:

-Wrist pain that is aggravated with repeated use or irritation
+Wrist pain that gets worse with repeated use or irritation

 A slow growing, localized swelling, with mild aching and weakness in the wrist